-Medico-legal investigations: CT and NG culture is the preferred and recommended method for medicolegal investigations; however, NAAT specimens will also be accepted.
+Medico-legal investigations: CT and NG culture is the preferred and recommended method for medico-legal investigations; however, NAAT specimens will also be accepted.
 A positive NAAT result requires confirmation by another NAAT using a different set of primers as per the current Public Health Agency of Canada (PHAC) Canadian Guidelines on Sexually Transmitted Infections.
-Specimens received on patients <14 years of age have not been validated by the manufacturer; however, they will be tested by PHO with a disclaimer added.
+Specimens received on patients Public Health Agency of Canada (PHAC) Canadian Guidelines on Sexually Transmitted Infections.
+Specimens received on patients a disclaimer added.